cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 Due to differences in state reporting standards, certain counties are not reported in the JHU data or are reported combined with other counties.

-At the County (FIPS) level, we report the data _exactly_ as JHU reports their data, to prevent confusing public consumers of the data.
-JHU FIPS reporting matches that used in the other signals, except for the following exceptions.

 ### Rhode Island

 As of June 2020, the JHU data [does not report any cases or deaths](https://github.com/CSSEGISandData/COVID-19/issues/3165) for individual counties in Rhode Island.
-These cases and deaths are reported unassigned to any individual county, and are hence available in state-level estimates only.
+These cases and deaths are reported unassigned to any individual county, and are attributed to the megaFIPS 44000 as well as contributing to the state-level estimates.

 ### Puerto Rico